Rose Red (miniseries): Conception

-Author Stephen King had always wanted to write a script about a haunted house, having been inspired by an alleged haunted house in his home town of Durham, Maine.
+Steven Spielberg asked Stephen King to write a haunted house story.
+King had always wanted to write a script about a haunted house, having been inspired by an alleged haunted house in his home town of Durham, Maine.
 King originally pitched the idea for Rose Red to Steven Spielberg as a feature film in 1996, partly a loose remake of the 1963 film The Haunting.
 The project went into turnaround and a complete script was written, but Spielberg demanded more thrills and action sequences while King wanted more horror.
 King and Spielberg mutually agreed to shelve the project after several years of work, and King bought back the rights to the script.
 King returned to the project in 1999, completed a revised script, and unsuccessfully pitched the script to director Mick Garris (with whom King had worked on the 1992 film Sleepwalkers, the 1994 TV miniseries The Stand, and the 1997 TV miniseries The Shining).
 King next proposed the project on Friday, June 18, 1999, to producer Mark Carliner (with whom King had worked on two miniseries, The Shining and 1999's Storm of the Century).
 Carliner agreed to produce the script as a feature film, and King agreed to start script revisions on Monday, June 21.
 Unfortunately, King was hit by an automobile while walking on a road near his home on Saturday, June 19, 1999, and needed time to recuperate.